 Utilize foodie influencers.
 It helps with creating brand awareness, as influencers commonly serve as a role model or inspiration for many others.

 Back in the old days, this used to take the form of celebrity endorsement.
 But in today’s heavily digital world, influencer marketing has become an equally powerful tool.
-But who is social media influencer?
+But who is a social media influencer?
 It can be anyone that has an influence on other people’s decisions, particularly buying decisions.
 Instagram is the most commonly used platform for social influencers, particularly via their Instagram stories.

 The main thing you will need to consider is if the influencer is relevant to your business.
 Does he or she have a following that consists primarily of your target market?